NLeSC/pointcloud-benchmark/install/monetdbpatch/README.md

 Patches
 =======

-The monetdb loaders and queriers use some functionalities that are not yet available (as of date April 2015) in the default repository branch.
+The MonetDB uses some functionality that is not yet available (as of date April 2015) in the default repository branch.

 In this folder you can find the patch to be applied that will add this functionalities.